mrc-ide/didehpc/README.md

 * [The main vignette](https://mrc-ide.github.io/didehpc/vignettes/didehpc.html) contains full instructions and explanations about why some bits are needed.
 * There is a [quickstart guide](https://mrc-ide.github.io/didehpc/vignettes/quickstart.html) which is much shorter and will be quicker to glance through.

+## Known issues

+Issues are spread across a number of repositories so there is a waffle board to keep track of them here: https://waffle.io/mrc-ide/didehpc

 ## Installation

 The simplest approach is to run: